 "He is thin; too thin," the man murmured.
 "Perhaps the injured paw put him off his feed.
 Or perhaps he is still grieving."

 "Grieving, Oskar?"
 Curious, Maria approached the dog again.

-The dog looked up at him, and although Oskar could not know it, there were tears in the creature's eyes.
+The dog looked up at him, and although Oskar did not know it, there were tears in the creature's eyes.

 The dog looked at him sharply, but realized that the man's tone belied his words.

 The elderly man cackled.
 "Well done, boy!
 But what do you really plan to do with this fellow?"